Xperia Play: Images surface

 In early 2010, the Wall Street Journal reported that Sony was getting ready to release a smartphone able to download and play video games.
 The first solid details about the phone came via Engadget in August 2010, reporting many leaked details about the device including that it runs Android, it is a sliding phone with a button configuration similar to the PSP Go, with some technical specifications.
 Pictures of the device were leaked to the internet when Engadget released pictures of a prototype running Android 2.2, a PSP Go like form factor with a touch pad and microSD card support.
-Several sites however, have questioned the legitimacy of the images of the device in question, though Engadget has rebuked these theories and shown their proven track record of leaked devices which include the iPad, 2010 MacBook Air and the Nexus One.
+Several sites however, have questioned the legitimacy of the images of the device in question, though Engadget rebuked these and shown their proven track record of leaked devices which include the iPad, 2010 MacBook Air and the Nexus One.
 More images of the device were released by Engadget on October 29, 2010, showing the device running Android 2.2 Froyo and showing its model as "Zeus", it adds that there are several of these devices in internal testing stages with at least one device running Android 2.3 Gingerbread.
 A video showing the device in the wild in Greece was leaked on December 1, 2010.
 It showed the device running Android 2.3, and reported that the device's final name would be the Sony Ericsson Z1 though this has not been confirmed by multiple sources.

 Two days later, more videos were leaked.
 They were far clearer, showing the device clearly, with a "PlayStation" icon on the phone which displays a XrossMediaBar-themed interface when selected.
 On January 5, 2011, Engadget published more photos of what seems to be the final design for the device as it bears both the PlayStation and Xperia brands which weren't on the prototypes.
 The day after, several other clearer photos and videos of the device was leaked revealing what seems to be its final design, specs, and its benchmark score of 59.1 frames per second.
-On January 10, 2011, a video showing the device playing original PlayStation games was released.
-Though it is unclear whether the games were being played through official software or an emulator of the original PlayStation console.
+On January 10, 2011, a video showing the device playing PlayStation games was released.
+Though it is unclear whether the games were being played through official software or an emulator of PlayStation.
 On January 12, 2011, a Chinese website released pictures of what looked like the device disassembled with the parts spread out and the casing removed.